-(a) A student organization found in violation as a result of a hearing may appeal the finding(s) and sanction(s) imposed.
-The appeal must be made in writing to the appellate officer (VP of SDES or designee) within seven (7) business days after the date the registered student organization was notified of the decision by the Director of the OSC.

-- (b) Registered student organizations may appeal the finding(s) and sanction(s) imposed on the basis of one or more of the following: - 1.
+- (a) A registered student organization found in violation as a result of a hearing may appeal the finding(s) and sanction(s) imposed.
+The appeal must be made in writing to the appellate officer (VP of SDES or designee) within ten (10) business days after the date the registered student organization was notified of the decision by the Director of SCAI.
+The person designated to hear the appeal may not have directly participated in any other proceeding related to the charged violation. - (b) Registered student organizations may appeal the finding(s) and sanction(s) imposed on the basis of one or more of the following: - 1.
 Irregularities in fairness and stated procedures of the hearing that substantially affected the outcome of the hearing. - 2.
 Discovery of new and significant information that would be likely to change the outcome of the hearing and that was not known or could not reasonably have been discovered and/or presented at the time of the initial hearing. - 3.
 The sanction(s) are extraordinarily disproportionate to the violation(s). - (c) On the appeal form, the registered student organization must state the reason(s) for appeal, the supporting facts, and the recommended solution.
-This is not a re-hearing of the conduct case.
+This is not a rehearing of the conduct case.
 An appeal cannot be filed simply because a registered student organization is dissatisfied with the decision.
 Failure to describe the nature of the information in full detail in the appeal letter will result in the denial of an appeal. - (d) The appellate officer shall first determine if sufficient grounds for appeal exist and then, if so, may either deny the appeal, thus sustaining the initial decision and sanction(s), or do one of the following: - 1.
-If the registered student organization alleges that the sanction was disproportionate to the violation(s) and the appellate officer finds the sanction to be disproportionate, the appellate officer may alter the sanction; or. - 2.
-If the registered student organization alleges that there was a defect in procedure or new information was presented which was sufficiently substantial to have affected the outcome and the appellate officer agrees, the appellate officer will order a new hearing. - (e) The registered student organization shall receive a written decision to the appeal.
+If the registered student organization alleges that the sanction was disproportionate to the violation(s) and the appellate officer finds the sanction to be disproportionate, the appellate officer may alter the sanction; or - 2.
+If the registered student organization alleges that there was a defect in procedure or new information was presented which was sufficiently substantial to have affected the outcome and the appellate officer agrees, the appellate officer will order a new hearing.

+- (e) The registered student organization shall receive a written decision to the appeal.
 There is no definitive timeline for receiving an appeal response.
 It depends on many factors including the complexity of the case and the information mentioned in the appeal, as well as the appellate officer's appeal load at that particular time.
-Decisions of the VP of SDES or designee reflect final agency action. - (f) Any decision by Appellate Officer to alter sanctions or return a case shall be accompanied by a concise and explicit written statement that explains the basis for that decision.

-(g) If the Appellate Officer upholds the original findings, the effective date of any disciplinary sanction(s) imposed will revert back to the date of the Director of OSC's final decision letter.
+Decisions of the VP of SDES or designee reflect final agency action. - (f) Any decision by Appellate Officer to alter sanctions or return a case shall be accompanied by a concise and explicit written statement that explains the basis for that decision. - (g) If the Appellate Officer upholds the original findings, the effective date of any disciplinary sanction(s) imposed will revert back to the date of the Director of SCAI's final decision letter.